kaitersgonnakait/gorelik.net/_posts/2020/2020-12-24-graphical-comparison-of-changes-in-large-populations-with-volcano-plots.md

   - "worst-practice"
 ---

-I recently rediscovered a **volcano plot** -- a scatter plot that aims to visualize changes in large populations.
+I recently rediscovered a **volcano plot** &mdash; a scatter plot that aims to visualize changes in large populations.

 Volcano plots are very technical and specialized and, most probably, are not a good fit for explanatory data visualization.
 However, they can be useful during the exploration phase, and they come with a set of well-established metrics.